Vietnam Enterprise Investments Limited and Vietnam Growth Fund Limited AGMs

 VEIL and VGF have recently been the object of attention from

-VR Capital, a Moscow-based fund manager with holdings in the funds, that had
+VR Capital, a Moscow-based fund manager with holdings in the funds, had

 supported the resolutions to wind up.
 But 83.24% of those voting in VEIL’s